RestAuth/server/doc/config/username-validation.rst

        # "user", "admin" and "root" are reserved usernames:
        RESERVED = set(["user", "root", "admin"])

-       @classmethod
-       def check(cls, username):
+       def check(self, username):
            """A more advanced check: Usernames must not end with a 'z'.""" if username.endswith('z'):
                raise UsernameInvalid("Usernames must not end with a 'z'")

 All you need to do to enable this validator is to put this validator in a .py file somewhere where the Python interpreter will find it and add the classpath to your :setting:`VALIDATORS`:

 .. code-block:: python

-   VALIDATORS = [ 'some.path.myvalidators.MyOwnValidator' ]
+   VALIDATORS = [
+       # ...
+       'some.path.myvalidators.MyOwnValidator',
+   ]

 .. _contribute-validators: